-Turkey, kale, and rice soup sounds really healthy.
+Ground turkey, kale, and rice soup sounds really healthy.
 Almost too healthy.
 As if it won’t taste good.
 How can healthy be something I crave for dinner?
 This soup is so delicious, you will feel even better eating it because it’s good for you.

 I had never really made a homemade soup before.
 Of course, I had thrown chicken broth in a pot with tortellini before and added some carrots, but that was about the extent of my homemade soups.
 It was winter time in the North East which means the temps were FREEZING.
 The best way to warm up is to have a nice bowl of hot soup, preferably homemade.

-Finding The Recipe
+Finding A Soup Recipe

 I was on the hunt for a soup recipe that tasted great, easy to make (always looking for easy recipes!), and hearty.
 I love soup, but sometimes soup isn’t a great option for dinner since it isn’t known for filling you up.
 Nonetheless, I found a recipe that looked like it matched my requirements.
 It sounded super healthy.
 Most people would probably be excited for a healthy soup, but I was skeptical.
 Healthy would be a good thing, but would it taste good?

 This soup had flavorful ingredients like shallots and herbs de provence so I thought it had a good chance of being tasty.
-I added this meal to my weekly meal planner and added the ingredients to my weekly shopping list and got excited to make this turkey, kale, rice soup!
+I added this meal to my weekly meal planner and added the ingredients to my weekly shopping list and got excited to make this ground turkey, kale, rice soup!

 Making The Soup